-Erika Kitzmiller is the author of The Roots of Educational Inequality: Philadelphia’s Germantown High School, 1907-2014 (Penn Press, 2022) and Unchartered: Reimagining the American High School (forthcoming, Harvard Education Press).
-Erika’s scholarship examines the historical processes and current practices and policies that contribute to inequality today.
-Her writing is rooted in inquiry-driven, practice-based methods to advance educational equity and social justice.
-She is a non-resident fellow at Harvard University’s Hutchins Center and a research affiliate with Edmund W. Gordon Institute for Advanced Study at Teachers College, Columbia University.
+Erika Kitzmiller is the author of Unchartered: How One High School Transformed First-Generation College Success (Harvard Education Press, 2026) and The Roots of Educational Inequality: Philadelphia’s Germantown High School, 1907-2014 (Penn Press, 2022).
+Erika studies historical and contemporary policies and practices that contribute to inequality and identifies solutions to end it.
+She is committed to inquiry-driven, practice-based methods to advance educational equity and social justice.
+She is a Research Associate Professor at the University of Chicago’s Crown School for Social Work, Policy, and Practice’s Urban Education Institute, a non-resident fellow at Harvard University’s Hutchins Center, and a research affiliate with Gordon Institute for Advanced Study at Teachers College, Columbia University.

 Her work has been published in Educational Researcher, Harvard Educational Review, Teachers College Record, Dissent, the Hechinger Report, the Philadelphia Inquirer, Reuters, and the Washington Post.
 She has received funding from Barnard College, Columbia University, Harvard University, the National Academy of Education, the National Science Foundation, the Russell Sage Foundation, the Spencer Foundation, and the University of Pennsylvania.